OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Experiments

 \subsection{Experiment Setup}

-\textbf{Datasets.} Thanks to the confidence probing framework, we can evaluate the \textit{OS-Kairos} in complex scenarios by splitting the generated trajectories.
+\textbf{Datasets.} Thanks to the confidence probing framework, we can evaluate the OS-Kairos against complex scenarios by splitting the generated trajectories.
 Moreover, we evaluate it on established benchmarks such as AITZ and Meta-GUI.
 Details are provided in Appendix~\ref{datasets_appendix}.

-\textbf{Models.} In the confidence probing framework, we use the open-source GUI agent OS-Atlas-Pro-7B~\cite{wu2024atlas} as our probing model.
-Our objective is to probe the confidence score of the GUI model at each step, thereby introducing \textit{OS-Kairos} to enhance its effectiveness.
-Additionally, we use $\mathtt{GPT}$-$\mathtt{4o}$~\cite{achiam2023gpt} as our critic model.
-The layout-parse model is resnet18 and convnextTiny for OCR-detection and recognition models, respectively~\cite{tang2019seglink++}.
+\textbf{Models.} In the confidence probing framework, We use the open-source model OS-Atlas-Pro-7B~\cite{wu2024atlas} as our probing model.
+Our objective is to probe the confidence score of the GUI agent at each step, thereby introducing OS-Kairos to enhance its effectiveness.
+Additionally, we use GPT-4o~\cite{achiam2023gpt} as our critic model.
+The layout-parse model is resnet18 and convnextTiny for OCR detection and recognition, respectively~\cite{tang2019seglink++}.

-\textbf{Baselines.} We compare the proposed \textit{OS-Kairos} with the following types:
+\textbf{Baselines.} We compare the proposed OS-Kairos with the following types: